We are sorry, your browser version is not supported.

 HKPFS applications: 11:59am

-1st December 2023
+1st December 2024

 Non-HKPFS applications: 11:59pm

-1st December 2023
+1st December 2024

 Guaranteed Assistantship

-Our University would provide tuition waiver for all Hong Kong PhD Fellowship Scheme (HKPFS) awardees enrolled in this Ph.D. full-time programme.
-The waiver scheme will cover the tuition fees for the normative study period of this programme.
-The University would also provide an award of HK$40,000 for HKPFS awardees in the first year of study and HK$20,000 in the subsequent years with the normative study period (starting from the 2021-22 intake).
-For details, please refer to the HKPFS section of the Graduate School website.
+Our university would provide a tuition waiver for all Hong Kong PhD Fellowship Scheme (HKPFS) awardees enrolled in this Ph.D. full-time programme during the normative study period.
+The University would also provide an award of HK$40,000 for HKPFS awardees in the first year of study and HK$20,000 in the subsequent years during the normative study period.

 Tuition Waiver for Local Students

-The Government would provide tuition waiver for all local students enrolled in this full-time programme.
+The Government would provide a tuition waiver for all local students enrolled in this full-time programme.
 The waiver scheme will cover the tuition fees for the normative study period of this programme.
 For details, please refer to the University Grants Committee website.

 Annual Programme Fee

-Full-time / Part-time: HK$42,100 (provisional)
+Full-time / Part-time: HK$44,500 (provisional)

 Qualification for Admissions